 There is no fixed method for building a customer journey map.
-Every customer journey map will differ by organization and the types of customers they serve and the industry they operate in.
-The benefit of a customer journey map is that you can adapt it to suit your specific organization.
+Every customer journey map will differ by organisation and the types of customers they serve and the industry they operate in.
+The benefit of a customer journey map is that you can adapt it to suit your specific organisation.

 Customer journey maps are typically comprised of the following components:

 One of the first steps to building a customer journey map is identifying each stage of the customer lifecycle; these are known as customer stages.
 Customer stages are used to define the steps a customer goes through when considering, purchasing, using and maintaining loyalty to a product or service.
 For example, the awareness stage is used to describe the point where a customer first becomes aware of your business offerings.

 The customer scenario focuses on a specific situation within the customer’s journey.
 Including them in your customer journey map will allow you to pinpoint significant moments where customer interactions may occur.
 For example, a mobile application will have many functionality scenarios and, therefore, many different journey options.

 Customer touchpoints depict the points at which a customer interacts your brand, product, service etc. They represent significant interactions that occur along the customer’s journey.
 For example, customer touchpoints post-purchase will include purchase confirmation e-mails, feedback surveys and e-mail newsletters.

 - Customer emotions

 Arguably the most important component of the customer journey map is the emotions your customers feel at each touchpoint and stage of their customer journey.
 Mapping their emotions and feelings will allow your organisation to pinpoint potential pain points and successes.
 For instance, at the consideration stage, customers may feel frustrated if they’re unable to find the information they need.

 Why is customer journey mapping so important?